AlexanderSlokov/Kallisto/README.md

 # "RESEARCH AND IMPLEMENTATION OF A HIGH-PERFORMANCE SECRET MANAGEMENT SYSTEM USING SIPHASH, CUCKOO HASHING AND B-TREE INDEXING"

+# Disclaimer

+This project incorporates the use of open-source software under the Apache License 2.0.
+Full license details and attributions are available in the accompanying documentation (file LICENSE.md).
+The project also adheres to privacy regulations and ensures the confidentiality and integrity of the data used during the research.

+The contributions of third parties are acknowledged, and this project builds upon the foundational work provided by `hashicorp/vault`, `redis` and `envoyproxy/envoy`, with specific adaptations and extensions made to suit the research objectives.
+The reporter and the supervising faculty do not assume liability for any direct or indirect damages arising from the use of this project or its contents.

 # I. INTRODUCTION
 ## 1.1.
 Context
 In these modern days, information security is of utmost importance.
 In particular, managing secrets (like API keys, passwords, tokens, etc.) is one of the most critical requirements of a security system.
 However, encrypting and storing secrets securely does not mean that the system can serve a large number of applications - services that read and write a large number of secrets in real-time.
 Managing secrets can cause performance and security issues if not handled correctly.
 A classic example is when a Kubernetes cluster restarts, thousands of containers in hundreds of pods will be scheduled, spin-up, crash-loop-back-off, request secrets... at the same time.
 Each container needs to be served secrets to start then the instances of the secret management system will be frozen due to flooding.